 One other note – this version of office does not include Outlook – Microsoft’s flagship mail client.
-I think it’s high-time Microsoft made a serious play in this market and offered this application free (or a limited edition) free to all who would like to use it.
-It could greatly compliment the recent announcement to open up the Personal Folders files (See more).
+I think it’s high time Microsoft made a serious play in this market and offered this application free (or a limited edition) free to all who would like to use it.
+It could greatly complement the recent announcement to open up the Personal Folders files (See more).
 For more on this, take a look at my own case for a Free Outlook.

 Also of note, this version of Office does not expire.

 “Office Starter 2010: The fine print on Microsoft’s Works replacement“